-- I. GENERAL GUIDELINES - A. This policy is an adjunct to Policy RCHC-SA-216 Substance Abuse Policy. - B. The faculty are responsible for taking appropriate action any time a student's behavior or performance creates any question about the student's ability to function in the classroom, lab, or clinical setting properly and safely. - C. Student performance is important.
-Faculty should be aware that to overlook or avoid a performance and/or attendance problem typically is contrary to the best interests of the College, as seen in student, course and program outcomes. - D. In cases of suspected substance abuse by a student in class, lab, or clinical settings, faculty, preceptors, and administrators should never try to diagnose or treat a medical or psychological condition.
-This should be reserved for qualified professionals. - 1.
-Confine remarks to the specific performance and behavior problems that you personally have observed.
+I. GENERAL GUIDELINES

+This policy is an adjunct to Policy 216 Substance Abuse.

+The faculty are responsible for taking appropriate action any time a student's behavior or performance creates any question about the student's ability to function in the classroom, lab, or clinical setting properly and safely.
+Student performance is important.
+Faculty should be aware that to overlook or avoid a performance and/or attendance problem typically is contrary to the best interests of the College, as seen in student, course and program outcomes.

-- 2. Do not speculate as to the reason for the student's performance and/or behavior which may include illness, worries and other problems, as well as substance abuse. - 3.
-Do not refer to a student as being "drunk" or "on drugs," or any other term that might support those conditions. - 4.
+In cases of suspected substance abuse by a student in class, lab, or clinical settings, faculty, preceptors, and administrators should never try to diagnose or treat a medical or psychological condition.
+This should be reserved for qualified professionals.
+Confine remarks and documentation to the specific performance and behavior problems that you personally have observed.
+Be careful not to speculate as to the reason for the student's performance and/or behavior which may include illness, worries and other problems, as well as substance abuse.
+Do not refer to a student as being "drunk" or "on drugs," or any other term that might support those conditions.
 Do not discuss problems of individual students with other employees/peers.